earth-C137/List-Storage-and-Retrieval/README.md

 # List-Storage-and-Retrieval
-Python3 module with two classes and multiple methods for saving and retrieving lists.
+A Python 3 module with two classes and multiple methods for saving and retrieving lists.